-On-board BACnet communication or the optional LonWorks communication module provide control and monitoring information to your building automation system without the need for costly gateways.
-Information on BACnet and the optional LonTalk communication module are described below.
+On-board BACnet communication or an optional Lon communication module provide control and monitoring information to your building automation system without the need for costly gateways.

-MicroTech Controller with on-board BACnet MS/TP
+MicroTech Controller with BACnet MS/TP

 The MicroTech controller allows the UVC to inter-operate with systems that use the BACnet (MS/TP) protocol with a conformance level of 3.
 It meets the requirements of the ANSI/ASHRAE 135-2008 standard for BACnet systems.